Cybersecurity Incident: Your Questions

 Q. What has happened?

-The Office of the Ombudsman is responding to a cybersecurity incident involving unauthorised access to its IT systems.
-It is understood that this is a financially motivated ransomware attack and a forensic investigation is ongoing.
-As a precaution, some systems have been taken offline to contain the threat while the incident is investigated.
+It is understood that this was a random attack and a forensic investigation is ongoing.
+As a precaution, some systems were initially taken offline to contain the threat while the incident was investigated.

 Q. Has my data been accessed?